 To contact us, send an email to:

-We began out third year with 42,082 website hits on our counter and have jumped to 60,523 as of this December upload.
-We should end the year with about 62,000.
-Also, we recently went over 14,000 Facebook 'likes'!
+We began our fourth year with 62,381 website hits on our counter and have jumped to 64.204 hits as of this February upload.
+Also, we have well over 15,000 Facebook 'likes'!

-And be sure to check out the music videos and song files from the new album "Hero" by Austria's Celtic music great, SEM (Sandra Elizabeth Mae) under our Free Music tab, or on Youtube.
+Be sure to check out the music videos and song files from all over the world under our Free Music tab!
+The performers are listed in alphabetical order by country.
+We begin with songs from the new album "Hero" by Austria's Celtic music great, SEM (Sandra Elizabeth Mae).
 Her ten-song CD is available on iTunes and Amazon.
-There are many other great Celtic musicians who have offered examples of their work, at no cost, to Celtic Guide readers.
+We've recently added four songs from the band Phoenix, hailing from Romania!
+In anticipation of a March interview, we have added a few songs by the Harp Twins, who have performed internationally, and for heads of state.
+There are many other great Celtic musicians from around the world who have offered examples of their work, at no cost, to Celtic Guide readers.

 Plus, we've had authors, photographers, and illustrators from the U.S., Canada, Scotland, Ireland, England, Wales, Portugal, Poland, Germany, Australia and New Zealand.
 With this, we are covering pretty much the entire Celtic World in some respect or another.
 We've also been helpful to people in South Africa, Chile, and Romania.
 In December, we've added Austria to the list!
 People from fifteen countries, in all, have participated in our little adventure called the Celtic Guide.

-This December issue is our 36th issue – all of them celebrating Celtic heritage, and all available free using the tabs above.
-We certainly hope you enjoy our all-volunteer efforts!
+Our February issue is our 38th issue, helping kick off a whole new year for Celtic Guide – all of these issues celebrating Celtic heritage, and all available free using the tabs above.
+We certainly hope you enjoy our completely-volunteer efforts!